-Greek Orthodox Easter?
-In Greece, Easter is the most important celebration of the year, with many traditions and special food.
+Greek Orthodox Easter is probably the biggest celebration of the year for most Greeks, with a lot of special traditions and family gatherings.
+So, how do Greeks celebrate Easter?
 In this article you will read about the traditions that are followed in every region of Greece….this is, under normal circumstances.
 Unfortunately, due to the coronavirus, […]

 Kiria Sarakosti: the calendar counting down 7 weeks until Easter.
 It is not easy to translate the Greek “Kiria Sarakosti”, but we propose to call her “Lady-Lent” in English!
 It is an old tradition in Greece and a way to count the weeks from Clean Monday (the end of carnival) until Easter.
 Click on the […]

 Music definitely plays a very important role in the life of Greeks.
 In joy and sorrow, Greeks sing.
 And the truth is that they have the opportunity to choose among several categories of songs, in order to express every time their feelings: there are plenty of folk songs, rebetika, laika, entexna (the Greek word ‘τέχνη’ […]

 Do you also love to enjoy a Greek drink in one of the nice cafes or taverns in Greece?
 When you learn Greek, one of the very first words you learn is the verb ‘πίνω’ (= to drink).
 There are many good reasons for that: you need to drink something every day, it’s an easy […]

 On the first day of the New Year, in many Greek homes, the new year is welcomed by opening a pomegranate for good luck.
 It is also common to receive a pomegranate (‚ρόδι‘, made of metal, glass or other materials) as a gift in Greece, to bring good luck ( ‘γούρι“) for the new year.